Code-krafter22/BioSeqAligner/README.md

 BioSeqAligner is a R package designed for DNA sequence analysis.
-Whether you're a bioinformatician, researcher, or student, this package provides intuitive functions for for motif detection, sequence alignment visualization, reverse complement calculation, DNA-to-RNA transcription, and GC content calculation.
+Whether you're a bioinformatician, researcher, or student, this package provides intuitive functions for motif detection, sequence alignment visualization, reverse complement calculation, DNA-to-RNA transcription, and GC content calculation.
 It simplifies essential function for manipulating and analyzing DNA sequences.